This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 This high-fat, moderate-protein, low-carb diet is prized for its purported brain-boosting benefits.

-It would be roughly like this:
+It would be approximately like this:

 ketogenic diet